Merwedekanaal zone development

 Green and Blue Framework

 The new green structure, including the Merwedekanaal park and the Transwijk park, will be linked and anchored to the surrounding green areas.
 The main infrastructure, boarding the west side of the area (Europalaan) is being transformed into a green city boulevard, accommodating cycle facilities and new public transport lines, including a tram connection to the city centre.
-The heart of the district will be expressed by a green spine, the so called ‘backbone’, functioning, at the same time, as resilient element and as social connector of public spaces.
+The heart of the district will be expressed by a green spine, the so-called ‘backbone’, functioning, at the same time, as a resilient element and as a social connector of public spaces.
 Additional infiltration zones have been provided to contribute to the climate-proofing ambitions of the neighbourhood.
+These nature-inclusive and climate-adaptive design principles are key to OKRA’s designs for healthy liveable cities.